BeignetBoyy/RoboCopy/README.md

 Be warned this tool was made only by myself with a fairly limited knowledge of PowerShell as such don't be surprised if errors happen.
 Make sure to make a backup of your data before you use this tool, if you lose any data by using this I won't take any accountability.

+# Before Using

+Make sure any file you have opened in another window is closed

 # How To Use :

 Launch ***robocopy.exe***